-There is one thing that always puzzles me – why would Australians eat sandwiches for lunch?
-To me, a sandwich is breakfast (just simple cheese or ham and butter on rye) or an afternoon snack to tie me over until dinner (polony on white bread with mayo anyone?).
-Therefore lunch and dinner more often than not will be a cooked meal, usually consisting of some form of starch, meat and vegetables.
-So, let me present to you a quintessential Latvian lunch dish – meatballs (kotletes) served with potatoes and green salad.
+There is one thing that always puzzles me: why do Australians eat sandwiches for lunch?
+To me, a sandwich is either a breakfast item (just simple cheese or ham and butter on rye) or an afternoon snack to tide me over until dinner (polony on white bread with mayo, anyone?).
+Therefore, lunch and dinner more often than not consist of a cooked meal, usually involving some form of starch, meat, and vegetables.
+So, let me present to you a quintessential Latvian lunch dish: meatballs (rissoles) served with potatoes and green salad.

-This recipe for meatballs comes from my grandma, and, as far as I am concerned, they are the best meatballs ever.
-Her secret of deliciousness is hand minced pork loin, a dash of sour cream and lots of garlic cooking in the same pan.
+This recipe for rissoles comes from my vecmamma, and, as far as I am concerned, they are the best rissoles ever.
+Her secret to deliciousness is hand-minced pork loin, a dash of sour cream, and lots of garlic cooking in the same pan.

-As with most things in Latvian cooking, pretty much every family would have a different recipe for meatballs.
-Some add fried onions, raw minced onions, soaked oats or crumb the balls before frying.
+As with most things in Latvian cooking, pretty much every family has a different recipe for kotletes.
+Some add fried onions, raw minced onions, soaked oats, or crumb the balls before frying.
 I have tried all of these variations and always come back to the recipe below.
-The meatballs are great with potatoes and salad where the buttermilk and cream act as a sauce, while cold leftover meatballs are delicious on white bread with butter (but I do not get leftover meatballs in my house, kids love them so much).
+These patties are great with potatoes and salad, where the buttermilk and cream act as a sauce, while cold leftover rissoles are delicious on white bread with butter (though I rarely have leftover meatballs in my house; the kids love them so much).
 If you’d like to add a bit of zing to your lunch, serve kotletes with potatoes and Latgales salāti.

-Based on discussions among the members of Latvian Favourite Foods Facebook group, here are the most popular variations & additions to kotletes:
+Based on discussions among the members of the Latvian Favourite Foods Facebook group, here are the most popular variations and additions to kotletes:

 - Add finely chopped onion